 These Iowans voted for Trump.
 Many of them are already disappointed.

-Tom Godat, a union electrician who has always voted for Democrats , cast his ballot for Donald Trump last year as "the lesser of two evils" compared to Hillary Clinton .
-There's a lot that Godat likes about President Donald Trump, especially his pledge to make the country great again by ignoring lobbyists, challenging both political parties and increasing the number of good-paying jobs.
+CLINTON, Iowa - Tom Godat, a union electrician who has always voted for Democrats, cast his ballot for Donald Trump last year as "the lesser of two evils" compared to Hillary Clinton.
+There's a lot that Godat likes about President Trump, especially his pledge to make the country great again by ignoring lobbyists, challenging both political parties and increasing the number of good-paying jobs.

 Add your comments below